 These works provides examples of:

-- For example, in "Gorge", a space cartographer accidentally introduces the concept of space travel to a planet consumed entirely by nanobots, which then proceed to expand throughout the universe (at least, it is implied).
+- Continuity Nod: All of his works might as well be set in the same continuity.
+Well, in alternate universes.
+For example, in "Gorge", a space cartographer accidentally introduces the concept of space travel to a planet consumed entirely by nanobots, which then proceed to expand throughout the universe (at least, it is implied).
 Another story of his deals with flying over post-nanoapocalyptic environments in freefall and photographing them.
 The passage goes on to state that objects above a certain technology level are not allowed near such environments, lest the nanobots learn of space travel.

 - A God Am I: http://qntm.org/responsibility.
 When the physicists who discovered infinite computing power discover they can control a replica of our universe inside their computer.
 It turns out that they are also in a simulated universe, which is most likely also a simulated universe, ad infinitum et absurdum.

 - Anticlimax: The whole point of "First Contact: a retrospective" — after decoding an alien message, there's nothing to follow up on, and nothing has really changed.